Skip to content

 One of Cheikh Kebe's standout achievements came with his runway debut at Paris Fashion Week, where he walked for Louis Vuitton during their Fall/Winter 2019 collection.
 This appearance under the creative direction of Virgil Abloh, the late artistic director who championed African influences in luxury fashion, underscored Kebe's alignment with boundary-pushing menswear.

 The fashion industry, a $2.5 trillion behemoth employing millions worldwide, operates within a complex web of markets where Paris remains the undisputed menswear capital, hosting over 100 shows per season.
-Elite Model Management's positioning in this community is significant; as part of a global conglomerate, it manages a roster of 4,000 models across 50 offices, emphasizing scouting in underrepresented regions like West Africa to counter the industry's past homogeneity—where 75% of runway models were white as late as 2015, according to The Fashion Spot's diversity reports.
+Elite Model Management's positioning in this ecosystem is pivotal; as part of a global conglomerate, it manages a roster of 4,000 models across 50 offices, emphasizing scouting in underrepresented regions like West Africa to counter the industry's past homogeneity—where 75% of runway models were white as late as 2015, according to The Fashion Spot's diversity reports.

 As of 2023, Cheikh Kebe continues to thrive under Elite's umbrella, balancing runway seasons with commercial endeavors that extend his reach into advertising and influencer collaborations.
 His current status embodies resilience in an industry rebounding from economic disruptions, with menswear projections indicating steady 5% growth through 2030, per McKinsey analyses.